ballerina-platform/module-ballerina-http/docs/spec/spec.md

         }
     }

-    public isolated function next() returns error? = external;
+    public isolated function next() returns NextService|error? = external;
 }
 ```

 ##### 8.1.1.2 next() Method
-However, there is an addition when it comes to FilterContext.
+However, there is an addition when it comes to RequestContext.
 A new method namely, next() is introduced to control
 the execution flow.
 Users must invoke next() method in order to trigger the next interceptor in the pipeline.
 Previously, this was controlled by returning a boolean value which is quite cryptic and confusing.